Inclusion of hydrolyzed wheat successfully replaced dairy proteins

-In order to be less dependent on dairy raw materials as a protein source, vegetable ingredients offer a sustainable solution for the use in calf milk replacer.
-In this article, we share the results of our research into the use of wheat protein as vegetable protein source in calf milk replacer.
+In this article, we share the results of our research into the use of wheat protein as a vegetable protein source in calf milk replacers.

 The right protein resources